 A solid customer engagement strategy is always omnichannel, though.
 And each use case should be approached in a unique way.
 Your active user base will enjoy in-app notifications and live chat customer service, while emails are the only way to reach less engaged clients.
 Push notifications can be a savior for mobile apps.
 And social media will help you build a strong community while also letting you engage with churned users with various ads.

-Now, let’s talk about each of these channels in detail.
+Now, let’s talk about each of these digital customer engagement channels in detail.

 – Email marketing for customer engagement

 Emails are a golden standard of client engagement.
 They have one undeniable benefit that any other channel won’t be able to guarantee and that is universal accessibility.
 Once you’ve secured your customer’s email address, you can reach out to them at any time and be sure that they receive your message.

 However, there are downsides to it, too.
 Emails are always out of context.
 Over the years, their open and click-through rates have been steadily declining.
 People can check their inboxes once a day or once a week, and your great message will be lost among hundreds of similar messages from other companies trying to increase their customer engagement just like you.

 These days, messengers are a preferred communication channel in our everyday lives.
 So, there’s no wonder that live chat became a preferred way to get in touch with businesses for a quick real-time talk and timely help.
 One of the greatest advantages of this channel is that you can increase your client engagement by sending proactive chat invitations to website visitors or targeted messages to active users on your own initiative.